 May

-- Overview: Temperatures continue to rise into May, making it one of the most pleasant months of the year to travel to Japan.
+• Overview: Temperatures continue to rise into May, making it one of the most pleasant months of the year to travel to Japan.
 The vegetation throughout Japan has already become thick and lush.
-Temperatures averages hover between lows of 8ºC and 22ºC, and highs of 17ºC and 26ºC in Sapporo and Naha respectively.
+Temperature averages hover between lows of 8ºC and 22ºC and highs of 17ºC and 26ºC in Sapporo and Naha, respectively.

-- Where to go: Most of Japan is pleasant to travel through in May.
-The exception is Okinawa where the rainy season is starting.
+• Where to go: Most of Japan is pleasant to travel through in May.
+The exception is Okinawa, where the rainy season is starting.
 With the exception of Golden Week at the beginning of the month, the crowds are smaller in May in Japan.
 Tackling the busiest tourist areas is smart in May.
-It’s the perfect month to dig into all the best things to do in Kyoto and check out the top attractions in Osaka.
+It’s the perfect month to dig into all the fun things to do in Kyoto and check out the top attractions in Osaka.
 May is also the perfect time to start flexing your Japan rail pass.

 June